MundoDele Spanish Grammar

 Present tense hablo I speak / I am speaking Current actions, habits, facts and states Present Tense

-Near future voy a hablar I am going to speak Plans and near future actions Near Future
+Near future voy a hablar I am going to speak Plans, intention and near future actions Near Future

 Future tense hablaré I will speak Future actions, predictions and promises Future Tense